iamdanie/cs_agents/README.md

 - **Customer Success Agent**: Provides information about Kavak as a company and their services

 The bot is built using:
-- OpenAI's API for natural language understanding and generation
+- OpenAI's Agents API for natural language understanding and generation
-- Vector stores for efficient knowledge retrieval
+- Vector stores for efficient knowledge retrieval (knowledge base)
 - A triage system that routes queries to the appropriate agent

 ## Features